 - Beyond these, try the Oxford Funding search engine as a useful pointer to dozens of other possibilities worth exploring.
 A number of these are college-based, may be separately advertised, and can often be combined with other smaller awards.

 - More generally for the UK, the “PS” website offers perhaps the most comprehensive gateway for postgraduate studentships.
-PhD studentships tenable at specific UK institutions are also often advertised here.

 Applicants may also like to see a partial list of academic funding secured in recent years by New Testament DPhil students at Oxford.
 This is available here.